 Audio trim guide

-How to trim audio in the browser without pretending it is a DAW.
+How to trim audio in the browser without using a DAW.

 Tools